hkitago/QuoteLink/README.md

 4. A window will slide up from the bottom; select an action and tap it.

 Notes:
-- If you enable the extension after loading the web page, it might not function correctly.
-In this case, please refresh the page and try again.
 - If you do not select text within the web page, the page title will be used.
+- If you enable the extension and it doesn't function correctly, please refresh the page, or close and restart the app, and try again.

 ## Version History